CodeTheCity/API_hunters/README.md

 # Usage

-Downloading a month worth of data for a particular sensor off luftdaten so far is achieved by the command:
+Downloading a month worth of data for a particular sensor off luftdaten so far is achieved with the command:

 ```luftdaten.py -sd 2019-01-15 -ed 2019-02-15 -id 15092```